mohamedsafwat89/Udacity-Landing-Page/README.md

 ## Methods

 I used :
-  Element.srcollIntoView() To make scroll smooth and dynamic Event.preventDefault()
+  Element.scrollIntoView() To make scroll smooth and dynamic

+  Event.preventDefault()